forio/Epicenter.jl/docs/public/index.md

 # -------

 function init()
-    #!
-Moved this logic into reset so that ModelType() doesn't get called
+    # For this model, init() and reset() end up being identical
-    #  multiple times.
-Also, doing so makes a bug with recording the
+    # We choose to put the logic in reset() so that ModelType() doesn't get called multiple times,
-    #  results_over_time array much easier to intuit (see below)
+    # and it's more clear why we want to record the entire results_over_time array
     reset()
 end